The Cameron Peak Fire, Colorado, USA

 gdf

-OBJECTID poly_SourceOID poly_IncidentName poly_FeatureCategory poly_MapMethod poly_GISAcres poly_CreateDate poly_DateCurrent poly_PolygonDateTime poly_IRWINID ... attr_ModifiedOnDateTime_dt attr_Source attr_IsCpxChild attr_CpxName attr_CpxID attr_SourceGlobalID GlobalID Shape__Area Shape__Length geometry
+OBJECTID poly_SourceOID poly_IncidentName poly_FeatureCategory poly_MapMethod poly_GISAcres poly_CreateDate poly_DateCurrent poly_PolygonDateTime poly_IRWINID ... attr_Source attr_IsCpxChild attr_CpxName attr_CpxID attr_SourceGlobalID GlobalID Shape__Area Shape__Length attr_IncidentComplexityLevel geometry

 ans_gdf = _